 Hirschsprung’s disease is congenital -- that is, it develops during pregnancy and is present at birth.
-Some congenital conditions happen because of the mother’s diet, or because of an illness she had during her pregnancy.
+Some congenital conditions happen because of the mother’s diet, or because of an illness they had during their pregnancy.
 Others are because of genes the parents pass on to the newborn.

 Researchers don’t know why some people have Hirschsprung’s disease, though they believe the disease is related to flaws in DNA instructions.
 Though the disease can be deadly, modern medicine is able to fix the problem with surgery, and children who have been treated can live normal, healthy lives.

 What Causes Hirschsprung’s Disease?